-What is the difference between bulk billing and a private billing GP?
+Difference between bulk billing and a private billing GP

 Have you ever been bulk-billed by your GP and wondered why?
 Or maybe you’ve asked your GP to bulk bill you and they didn’t?
 In today’s environment, it’s not possible to bulk bill every patient.
 We have given a great deal of consideration to who is eligible to be bulk billed.